LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/agent tools for messaging/voice-and-video-calls-overview.md

 **User (Agent/Consumer):**
 * Agent Workspace agents must use Chrome, Firefox, Safari or Edge (Chromium) browsers.
 Mobile agents on the Agent App can use Android or iOS.
 * On consumer side, Chrome (Desktop/Android), Firefox (Desktop), Safari (Desktop/iOS) and Edge (Chromium, Desktop) are supported.
-Only the two latest versions of those browsers are supported and have been tested.
+Only the two latest versions of those browsers are supported.
 * Agent and consumer must have a microphone and a camera (for calls with video) connected to their device.

 **Your website:**